Photo credit: @igbethelhem on Instagram

 Allentown Rose Gardens

 Allentown has over 25 parks, trails, and green spaces in their inventory.
-One of my favorites would have to be the Allentown Rose Gardens, especially when the flowers are in peak bloom in June.
+The Allentown Rose Garden peaks in June when the roses bloom.
 Pick a bench, sit in one of the gazebos or set up a blanket on the grass.
-Every spot has an incredible view whether it is of the weeping willow trees or overlooking a pond filled with wandering water lillies.
-My puppy, Toby, is a big fan of the roses and taking long walks around the park.
+Every spot has an incredible view whether it is of the weeping willow trees or overlooking a pond filled with wandering waterlilies.

 Anchored by the Allentown Art Museum, Miller Symphony Hall, and the Baum School of Art, the Arts Park is completely surrounded by beauty while also being steps away from the city streets.
 You can picnic here year-round, but you may not even need to bring your packed lunch.
 On Tuesdays throughout the summer, the park boasts lunchtime concerts through the “Lively Lunches in the Park” series and a variety of food trucks make appearances.
 If you miss food truck season, stop by Café Vida for a variety of coffees and paninis.
 For the full experience, include a stroll along the ArtsWalk which connects Sixth and Seventh Streets and runs along Four City Center.
 You’ll be smack in between shops and restaurants and you’ll find several pieces of art along your way.